 This first lesson focuses on whom this class is for and what it's all about.
 You will get hands-on right away, creating a folder and adjusting some settings in your operating system and editor so you're ready to start creating a website.
 And finally, you will learn to save time by creating an HTML5 page template that you can use as the starting point for each new page you create in this course and later on your own.

-In this lesson, you will discover how CSS lets you create design elements that give your site a consistent look, feel, and unique identity.
+In this lesson, you will discover how CSS lets you give your site a consistent look, feel, and unique identity.
 And if you ever decide to change something in your styling, you won't have to go digging through all the pages individually to make changes.
 You just change your style sheet in one place, and all the pages in the site update instantly and automatically.

 Background colors, photos, textures, patterns, and gradients can really add some pizzazz to your website.
 In this lesson, you will learn to do them all, and you will have a lot of fun doing so.

 In this lesson, you will learn how to add some real professional polish to your design with borders, rounded corners, and drop shadows.
 And better yet, they're easy to do, thanks to some simple CSS properties.